 - Roll in confectioners sugar.
 Make sure the cookies are completely cooled prior to rolling them in powdered sugar.
 Once the cookies have cooled, roll each one in powdered sugar.

 These cookies are pretty simple to make, but there are a few steps I recommend for the absolute perfect plate of snowball cookies.

 - Sift your flour: It is super tempting to skip this step.
 But sifting your flour before you measure it is pretty key for this recipe.
-It ensures that you have just the right amount of flour, nothing more, nothing less.
-Sifting also makes it easier to combine the flour with your other ingredients.
+It ensures that you have just the right amount of flour.
 If you don’t have a sifter you can use a fine mesh sieve too.

 - Level your measuring cup: After you have sifted your flour, spoon it into your measuring cup and level it off with a butter knife.

 - What if you don’t like nuts?
 If you don’t want to use nuts in your snowball cookies you can use mini chocolate chips instead.

 - When to add the powdered sugar: Be sure to allow the cookies to cool completly before adding the powdered sugar.
 If the cookies are too warm, the sugar will melt and become sticky.

 The Best Way to Store Them

 These are best stored in an airtight container with a layer of parchment paper or wax paper between the layers.
 These will keep for at least 5 days.

 This is a great cookie to make ahead of time.
 To freeze them, store them in an airtight container with a piece of parchment or wax paper between the layers.
 Once thawed you can give them a fresh coating of powdered sugar if desired.
 I recommend thawing them on a cookie sheet to avoid any extra condensation.Print